 40. Google Adwords: Advertise for keywords like “land for sale” and “land investment” (and similar keywords) in/around the zip codes where your property is located.
 Pull visitors to your website to see your listings – or send them to a specific listing that you’re focusing your marketing efforts on.

 41. Newspaper Ads (these may appeal to some of the “old school” investors in your market).

 43. FindCashBuyersNOW from Kent Clothier (note: I’ve never tried this myself, but I’ve heard positive reviews from trustworthy people… so take that for what it’s worth).

 44. Interact with other investors on the BiggerPockets Marketplace.

 45. Attend some paid seminars and network with other local attendees.

 46. Create a few Banner Ads with Canva and start paying for direct advertising on relevant websites.

 47. Join Connected Investors and let others know about your buyers list and landing page.

-48. Put a giant magnet or sticker on you car and advertise wherever you go.
+48. Put a giant magnet or sticker on your car and advertise wherever you go.

-49. Join your local REIA and start attending meetings.
-You'll meet all kinds of buyers there!
+49. Join your local REIA and become a paid sponsor.
+You’ll meet all kinds of buyers there!